yogindoolab/Inukshuk_Books/README.md

 # Inukshuk Books

-A fictitious product scenario from which necessary product related documents were created to simulate real-word environment.
+This is a fictitious product scenario from University of Alberta Software Product Management course.
+This is the capstone project.
+Crucial product related documents were created to simulate real-word environment in this scenario.

-Summary of scenario: Solar-powered water heaters and furnaces have become increasingly popular due to their energy efficiency and environmental friendliness.
-According to a report by Forbes, solar water heaters can pay for themselves in as little as three to six years after the upfront investment.
-A report by Market Research Future states, the solar water heater market size was valued at USD 3.7 billion in 2022.
-The market industry is projected to grow from USD 4.01 billion in 2023 to USD 7.71 billion by 2032, exhibiting a compound annual growth rate (CAGR) of 8.50% during the forecast period (2023–2032).

-The primary market for solar powered heating is home or apartment owners and commercial businesses.
-Solar-R-Us (SRU) LLC produces multiple solar-powered water heating systems.
-They are upgrading their current product mix.
-A new solar water heating system was proposed which will provide several advanced features and functions that will address the market problem.
+Summary of scenario: Inukshuk Books is a 21 year old book store with over 50 stores across Canada.
+They are looking to expand to the online market space, paticulary targeting young people, paticulary ages 7-12.
+There is correlation between reading and academic success that young readers who develop an interest in reading go on to doing well academically.
+The main purpose of this inititave is to try and increase interest in reading amongst young readers.
+They are looking to develop a product which delivers digital books to users upon request.
+The vision of this product is that it will help young readers improve their literacy while reading interesting content tailored towards them.
+Inukshuk Books have done research that suggests that peer to peer reading is the best way to improve a child's literacy and increase interest in reading.
+They are looking to include this somehow into the product.

+There are no current competitors for this product.
+There are similar substitures such as an E-reader or educational tools but no product that combines the two.
+Inukshuk is looking to focus only on the North American market for now with a possibility to expand to other nations in the future.
+They are hoping to increase sales in next 5-10 years by increasing the number of children interested in reading and buying books.

+Inukshuk is looking to launch the product, which is an app, in the next 6-8 weeks.
+They want a working prototype in 6 in weeks.
+The budget to achieve the goal of the product covers 3 developers and has contingency funds for additional resources or technology, if needed.

-As the product manager for this effort, I will work closely with an internal team consisting of product developers, manufacturing, marketing, operations, customer support, and sales.
+As the product manager for this effort, I will work closely with an internal team consisting of 3 product developers, Inukshuk's in-house literacy expert and the COO of Inukshuk Books.
 I will drive the completion of an internal assessment which includes completetion of various documents listed below.
-I will lead the way to ensure the product management lifecycle is used to SRU's advantage.
-I will drive the completion of an external assessment.
-In addition, I will need to drive all market development efforts for the new product offerings.
+I will lead the way to ensure the product management lifecycle is used to Inukshuk Books advantage.

-Below are the neccesary requiements I have generated as I went through the product development lifecycle for this new product.
+Below are the neccesary requiements I have generated this new product.
 I have attached each document to this repo for viewing.

 1. The Conceive Phase:
 - Porter's Five Forces Model